 Christian Unity Is Not What You Think It Is

 As the world around us develops deeper divisions, many Christians are calling out for unity.
-Some make it sound as if unity is the utmost priority for Christians…at any cost.
-This idea of Christian unity is equated to love and kindness.
+In fact, some make it sound as if unity should be the utmost priority for Christians…at any cost.
+This idea of Christian unity is equated with love and kindness.
 To those who know me, the fact that I whole-heartedly disagree with this sentiment comes as no surprise.
-Over the years, I have received a fair bit of flak for my refusal to stand in unity with everyone.
+Over the years, from those who don’t know me well, I have received a fair bit of flak for my refusal to stand in unity with everyone.
 I’ve been called divisive, unloving, without grace, and people on Facebook and in real life have “unfriended” me over it.
 I guess they couldn’t stand in unity with me.
 Ironic, no?

 My issue is not with the idea of Christian unity.
 It’s biblical, and believers ought to strive for it.
 However, the standards for whom we have unity are unclear or plain wrong in a lot of Christian circles.
 Christians aren’t expected to have unity with everyone.
 In fact, hold on to your hats, we shouldn’t even stand in unity with people just because they identify as Christians.
 Christian unity goes far beyond titles.
 Besides, plenty of people call themselves “Christian” who reject basic biblical teachings.
 We better set the bar a little higher before we go walking hand-in-hand with people.